 Conditions under which a course can be taught by Ph.D. students are as follows:

-- The course to be taught should be a small section of an undergraduate course (not exceeding 20 students) concurrently taught by a faculty member.
-The sole purpose of teaching the small section of the course is to provide a teaching opportunity for Ph.D students.
+The course to be taught should be a small section of an undergraduate course, supervised by a faculty member.

 Ph.D. student should go through an advanced level KOLT training to teach the course.